InfiniteIllusionLtd/InfiniteOS/README.md

 ### Information about the firmware

-The beginning of the development of the firmware on October 24, 2017 (DD / MM / YYYY). <- this is important!
+The beginning of the development of the firmware on October 24, 2017.

 The firmware is developed by a competent team (1 person at GitHab), the firmware will include all the possibilities of "Oreo" from Google including our developments, modifications and new functions.